Jim Iyke expands into real estate business - Nigeria Today

 Jim Iyke expands into real estate business

-In another post, Jim Iyke uploaded a picture of himself and his workers with a caption; “This is what my team and I look like at the office.
-It’s not pretty but we get first class work done with first class results.
-We will announce the first of our many platforms on May 10.”

-Recall that the controversial actor, a few years back delved into sachet water business, with its headquarters located in Abuja.
-Indeed, since he veered into business, fans of Jim Iyke have been missing him on the big screen.

-The post Jim Iyke expands into real estate business appeared first on Vanguard News.
+The post Jim Iyke expands into real estate business appeared first on INFORMATION NIGERIA.

 Follow us on twitter @NigeriaTodayNG